-Spending money on credit cards is a great way to earn points for travel.
+Putting all your spending on credit cards is a great way to quickly accumulate points for travel, however sometimes it just isn’t enough.
 We know that signing up for credit cards can help you travel free or cheap, but it often requires meeting a spending threshold to get your bonus points in order to travel.
-In this post I offer a step-by-step guide on manufactured spending,* or in other words, how to spend money on your card without actually spending money.
+In this post, I offer a step-by-step guide on manufactured spending,* or in other words, how to spend less money on your card while maximizing points.

 3 Different Manufactured Spending Methods